Everton Album: A Summer In The Canaries

 Nowadays pre-season tours are part and parcel of the football calendar.

-Last summer saw Everton travel to both Switzerland and America in search of both form and fitness.
+Recent summers have seen Everton travel to America, Asia and even Australia in search of both form and fitness.

 But the Club's ventures into the wider world began a lot earlier than you may think.

 Indeed, in 1934 an Everton team including the great Dixie Dean became the first English team to make what was then regarded an adventurous voyage to Tenerife.

 Like its tourism industry, football in the Canary Islands was growing in popularity year on year.
 The result was a steady improvement in standards, but difficulties in travelling to the mainland prevented clubs from participating in a national league.

 Instead the island's teams thrived on the summer visits of big clubs, mainly from Spain.